Nu11ifier/HTB-Writeups/Soccer.md

 **Command:** *sudo nc -lvnp 9001*

 **Command Description:**\
+* -l : Listener (listen for incoming connections)
+* -v : Verbose
-listener (listen for incoming connections), verbose, numeric only ip addresses (no DNS), port
+* -n : Numeric only ip addresses (no DNS)
+* -p : Port

 **Results:**\
 Listening for incoming connections on port 9001.

-# Delivery

 ## Account Access

 **Actions:**\
-Use admin credentials acquired from the *Reconnaissance* phase (*admin/admin@123*) to log into the tinyfilemanger portal *soccer.htb/tiny*
+Use admin credentials acquired from the *OSINT* phase (*admin/admin@123*) to log into the tinyfilemanger portal *soccer.htb/tiny*

 ## File Upload

 **Actions:**\
-Navigate to *tiny* directory and then *uploads* directory and then press upload on the top right corner and choose the previously created modified php reverse shell from the *Weaponization* phase.
+Navigate to *tiny* directory and then *uploads* directory and then press upload on the top right corner and choose the previously created modified php reverse shell from the *PHP Reverse Shell* phase.

-# Exploitation

 ## Triggering The PHP Reverse Shell